Blanchard Valley Conference: League history

 North Baltimore accepted the BVC's invitation on June 19, 2012, and Hopewell-Loudon did the same a day later.
 Both schools joined for the 2014–15 season.

 In April 2013, BVC President Traci Conley indicated the BVC wanted to expand to 14 members and first sent an invitation to Riverdale High School.
 Riverdale accepted the invitation on April 22, 2013, which meant the BVC wanted to pursue a 14th member to join the league.
 Riverdale's membership in the N10 was terminated shortly thereafter, and they would likely not have joined the BVC until 2015–16 at the earliest, but with Hardin Northern dropping football in 2013, Riverdale was admitted for all sports beginning in 2014.

 This expansion of the conference of the latest 3 schools was controversial, and charged with nickname the "Liberty-Benton Membership-Extension Addition" because it was an obvious attempt by the school to balance average school enrollment figures for Liberty-Benton to justify continuing their membership in the conference.
-Supporting Evidence of this nickname comes from Liberty-Benton officials commenting on spectator and media statements of the school needing to apply for a new conference because of the school is placed in Division V for football as all other schools in the conference were only in Division VII.
-School Officials said the school would have to look for a new conference by 2016 if the expansion didn't pass.
+Supporting evidence of this nickname comes from Liberty-Benton officials commenting on spectator and media statements of the school needing to apply for a new conference because of the school is placed in Division V for football as all other schools in the conference were only in Division VII.
+School Officials said the school would have to look for a new conference by 2016 if the expansion did not pass.

 In May 2013, Upper Scioto Valley publicly indicated that they were interested in joining the BVC as its 14th member, since they felt that its league, the Northwest Central Conference was no longer stable.

-In late 2013, the NWCC extended an invitation to Hardin Northern, which also required a response by March 1, 2014.
+The NWCC extended an invitation to Hardin Northern in late 2013, which also required a response by March 1, 2014.
 After suspending Hardin Northern from league play in football from 2013 to 2015, the BVC voted 9-1 (HN the lone dissenting vote) to refuse a guarantee that Hardin Northern would return to the league for that sport.
 This pressure caused Hardin Northern's school board to decide on February 19, 2014, to withdraw from the BVC and apply to the NWCC for membership.
 The NWCC accepted Hardin Northern as a full member for 2014–15 on March 19, 2014, with football joining in 2015–16.

-In August 2017 Hopewell-Loudon announced that they would leave the BVC for the Sandusky Bay Conference in the 2019–2020 school year after being offered an invitation to replace Shelby.
+Hopewell-Loudon announced in August 2017 that they would leave the BVC for the Sandusky Bay Conference in the 2019–2020 school year after being offered an invitation to replace Shelby.